 The monitor's non-volatile memory enables users to store up to 39 200-point CalCurves for Lake Shore calibrated sensors or user curves.
-Lake Shore's Curve HandlerTM software allows you to upload and manipulate temperature sensor calibration data.
+Lake Shore also offers curve handler software, which allows you to upload and manipulate temperature sensor calibration data.